Bee-Lab/BeelabTestBundle/docs/index.md

   retrieve the value of your second option in a `bar` field of a `foo` form (maybe beacuse the first one is empty), you can do `$this->getFormValue('foo_bar option', 1)`

+* Forms with collections

+  Tipically, a form with a collection is a problem during tests, because the values of collections are not displayed in the HTML (but, instead, added via JavaScript).
+You can solve such problema by visiting form URL and then using `$this->postForm('your_form_name', $values)` (where`$values` can include collection values).

 * AbstractContainerAwareFixture

   When you need the service container in your fixtures, instead of implementing